A Vaidya-type spacetime with no singularities: Concluding remarks

 \section{Concluding remarks}

 A regular Vaidya geometry with an imperfect fluid as source of the gravitational field is investigated.
 The Ricci and Kretschmann scalars are regular throughout the spacetime.
 We proposed a mass function depending both on the radial coordinate $r$ and the null coordinate $v$.
-The energy density of the anisotropic fluid is positive but the radial pressure becomes negative for $v>r$ and the transversal pressures are negative when $v<k^{2}/2r$.
+The energy density of the anisotropic fluid is positive but the transversal pressures are negative when $v<k^{2}/2r$.

 We found that all the energy conditions of the stress tensor $T^{a}_{~b}$ are fulfilled if $v>k^{2}/2r$.
-The energy flow $W$ through a sphere of constant $r = r_{0}$ is positive and is akin to the quasilocal energy of Lundgren, Schmekel and York,Jr \cite{LSY}. $W$ becomes the rest energy of the mass source $m$ when $r_{0} \rightarrow \infty$.
-The Newtonian acceleration of the timelike geodesics leads to a repulsive effect due to a term depending on the derivative $\partial M(v,r)/\partial {v}$, $M$ being the mass function.
-We applied our regular Vaidya metric in microphysics, taking the constant $k = 1/m$, i.e. the Compton wavelength associated to the particle mass $m$.
+The energy flow $W$ through a sphere of constant $r = r_{0}$ is positive and is akin to the quasilocal energy of Lundgren, Schmekel and York,Jr \cite{LSY}.
+However, after a power series expansion ($r_{0}>>2m$), $W(r_{0})$ has a minus sign in front of the 2nd term, in contrast with the authors of \cite{LSY}.
+The difference comes from the power $3/2$ from the expression of $W$.
+It becomes the rest energy of the mass source $m$ when $r_{0} \rightarrow \infty$.

+We applied our regular Vaidya metric in microphysics, taking the constant $k = 1/m$, i.e. the Compton wavelength associated to the particle mass $m$ (of course, the geometry is not changed, but the magnitude of the physical parameters did).
+In addition, we proposed a different physical meaning of the temporal variable: it represents the duration of the measurement done upon the physical system into consideration.
+For instance, measurements performed in very short time interval lead to very high values of the energy density and pressures.
+The mathematical expressions of the energy density and pressures do not depend on the Newton constant $G$ but, of course, they will depend on the Planck constant, through the Compton wavelength.
+Moreover, when $\hbar = 0$ or $m \rightarrow 0$, they are vanishing. \\